okta/okta.github.io/_source/_standards/flows.md

 4. Your app presents the Access Token to the API guarding the resource.
 This API may know nothing about your app, but it trusts Okta's Authorization Server, which issued the Access Token.
 It can understand the Access Token, which is opaque to anyone else who sees it.
 It can decide how much of the requested access to provide.

 When your App needs personal information about the user, it can also ask for an ID Token when it asks for the Access Token.
 This is a direct connection between your app and Okta's Authorization Server.
 The ID Token is encoded, so it is opaque to others.
-Your app can decode it and must validate its contents before extracting personal information from it.
+Your app can decode it and must [validate its contents](/docs/api/resources/oauth2.html#introspection-request) before extracting personal information from it.
 Once your app has extracted the personal information from the ID Token it must protect it as it would protect personal information gathered any other way.

 ## Authorization Flows

-The preceding sequence of steps describes the most common way of obtaining tokens.
-The framework provides other possible sequences, called flows.
+The preceding sequence of steps describes the Authorization Code flow, the most common way of obtaining tokens.
+The framework provides other possible flows.
 The choice of flow depends on your execution environment and security needs.
+T

-The basic OAuth 2.0 flows are:
+The OAuth 2.0 flows are:

   * Authorization Code -- your app receives an authorization code that it can exchange for an Access Token.
   * Implicit -- the user authorizes the Authorization Server to send an Access Token directly to your app.
   * Resource Owner Password -- Your app submits the user's credentials to the Authorization Server to obtain an Access Token.
   * Client Credentials -- Your app submits its own credentials to the Authorization Server to obtain an Access Token.

 The OpenID Connect flows use the OAuth 2.0 flows to enable your app to receive ID Tokens as well as Access Tokens and Refresh Tokens.
 In addition, OpenID Connect specifies a Hybrid flow.
 It combines aspects of the Authorization Code and Implicit flows.

 The OpenID Connect flows are

   * Authorization Code -- the OAuth 2.0 Authorization Code flow.
   * Implicit -- the OAuth 2.0 Implicit flow.
   * Hybrid -- the OAuth 2.0 Implicit flow, but your app also receives an authorization code.
   * Password -- not part of the OpenID Connect specification, but you can obtain ID Tokens using the OAuth 2.0 Resource Owner Password flow.

+## How to Choose

+As a rule of thumb, use Authorization Code flow whenever possible.
+Use Implicit flow with single-page apps (SPAs) and other cases where your app consists entirely of software downloaded into a browser and does not have its own backend website.
+Use Client Credentials flow for communication between software packages within a single protected environment.

+## Flow Details

 With API Access Management and Okta's implementation of OpenID Connect, the Authorization Code, Implicit, and Hybrid flows begin with requests to the [`/authorize` endpoint](/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user).
 The `response_type` request parameter determines which flow your app uses.